omegat-org/omegat-plugins/README.md

 ## Continuous publish of a plugin database

-Plugin database is published in [GitHub Releases](https://github.com/omegat-org/omegat-plugins/releases/tag/continuous-release).
+Plugin database is published [OmegaT web page](https://omegat.sourceforge.io/plugins/plugins.json).
 A file is in a JSON format.
 OmegaT will download the database file and show it on `Preferences->plugin` dialog.